Research Education and Training Program

 8. Conflicts of Interest in Research Involving Human Subjects

-Each individual is to keep a copy of his/her documentation of completion from the “CITI gradebook.”
+Each individual is to keep a copy of his/her completion report from the “CITI gradebook.”
 Principal Investigators are to retain a copy of education certificates for all research team members; these documents are subject to audit.
 A copy does not need to be submitted to the IRB office.

-Anyone who completes the mandatory research education in 2012 does not need to complete any CE for 3 years (2015).
+Anyone who completes the mandatory research education in 2012 does not need to complete any CE for 3 years (i.e., 2015).
 However, all researchers are encouraged to avail themselves of on- and off-site research education opportunities, including lectures, seminars, conferences, etc., to stay current on topics in the field.
 Individuals are responsible for keeping track of when they need to complete CE.

 Guidance for Defining who is a Member of Your Research Team